 Replacing a bathtub in a typical Manhattan apartment is a much bigger job than people expect.
 Beyond the tub itself, you’re looking at:

-A week or more of bathroom downtime
+A week or more of downtime — the bathroom is out of use the whole time.

 The trade-off: refinishing only fixes the surface.
-If the tub itself is cracked through, or the cast iron has rusted through from underneath (rare but possible in very old buildings), it has to be replaced.
+If the tub itself is cracked through, or the cast iron has rusted through from underneath (rare, but possible in very old buildings), it has to be replaced.
 We’ll tell you straight up if that’s what’s going on — we don’t take work that’s going to fail.

 If your neighborhood isn’t listed, call us anyway — we cover all of Manhattan.